canonical/cloud-init/doc/rtd/topics/code_review.rst

-     If the **Proposer** submits their PR with "Allow edits from maintainer" enabled, and the only changes the **Committer** requests are minor "nits", the **Committer** can push fixes for those nits and squash merge.
-(If a **Proposer** wants to opt-out of this, then they should uncheck "Allow edits from maintainer" when submitting their PR.)
+     If the **Proposer** submits their PR with "Allow edits from maintainer" enabled, and the only changes the **Committer** requests are minor "nits", the **Committer** can push fixes for those nits and *immediately* squash merge.
+If the **Committer** does not wish to fix these nits but believes they should block a straight-up Approve, then their review should be "Needs Changes" instead.

      A nit is understood to be something like a minor style issue or a spelling error, generally confined to a single line of code.

      If a **Committer** is unsure as to whether their requested change is a nit, they should not treat it as a nit.

+     (If a **Proposer** wants to opt-out of this, then they should uncheck "Allow edits from maintainer" when submitting their PR.)

      The review process is **DONE**.